- Travel and Places»

 Ending our day trip with many sights, sounds and newly acquired knowledge regarding the San Juan Islands we went to bed that night enjoying our last evening at the Inn at Semiahmoo resort.
 I would recommend this part of our trip to anyone!
 Obviously there would be so much more to do and see in this area if one had more time.

-At least we had an introduction to this beautiful part of the country.
+We certainly enjoyed our introduction to this beautiful part of the country.

 © 2009 Peggy Woods